How to build Remote Teams

 Oct 19, 2020

-We live in a world of startups that are trying to make our life better.
-Innovation is knocking at our door and change as always is becoming inevitable.
-If every startup has to build their teams from scratch in order to build great software your time to market will be impacted
+We live in a world of startups that are attempting to improve our lives.
+Innovation is knocking on our door, and change, as it always does, is unavoidable.
+Your time to market will be impacted if every startup has to build their teams from scratch to build great software.

 Building your remote team — courtesy freepik.com

 If you are a startup owner looking to get started with product development right away, there are several proven ways to solve this problem.

 Let me describe some key steps in the development of a software product:

 1. Hiring a CTO, a person with reasonable experience working with business stakeholders and defining IT architecture.

 2. Define and Document your business vision, mission and goals.